rchiba/rchiba.github.com/_posts/2014-05-03-how-to-recruit-engineers-in-san-francisco.md

 ## Send Quality Emails

-Quality recruiting emails are emails that recognize that understand the candidate.
+Quality recruiting emails are emails that recognize and understand the candidate.
 Here are some tips to [add some empathy](http://www.tintup.com/blog/empathy-the-most-underrated-business-skill/) to your correspondance, embedded in a sample Tint recruitment email:

 > Thanks for scheduling a time with me!
 To prep for our interview, I'd recommend reading up on our company, getting familiar with what we do, and coming up with a few questions to ask us.